brack3t/Djrill/README.rst

 Djrill, for Mandrill
 ====================

+:authors: Kenneth Love & Chris Jones

-Djrill is an email backend and new message class for Django users that want to take advantage of the Mandrill transactional email service from MailChimp.
+Djrill is an email backend and new message class for Django users that want to take advantage of the Mandrill_ transactional email service from MailChimp_.

 An optional Django admin interface is included.
 The admin interface allows you to: